 The size-based developmental stage classes we propose refine the existing field-based classification.
 The size ranges of our proposed developmental stages (Table 1) are based on the size distributions at given developmental milestones (e.g., most individuals that rely exclusively on milk are under 5.5 m long; individuals that incorporate solid foods but still primarily rely on milk (i.e., juveniles) are between 5.5 – 7.6 m long; etc.) that are well grounded on anatomical, dietary, and gonadal analyses (Best et al. 1984).
 Inferences of age or developmental stages based on body size have been used in the past to model population parameters (Waters & Whitehead 1990).
 These inferences generally rely on growth curves that relate individual length measurements to age estimates based on dentin layer counts of killed or stranded individuals (Ohsumi 1977, Best et al. 1984).
 However, it is important to note that growth curves are accompanied by uncertainty arising from individual variation in size and development with age.
 For example, observed TL measures for sperm whales have a standard deviation of up to 0.96 m at a given age (Waters & Whitehead 1990).

-Recent work attempting to identify age-classes based on AUV-derived morphometric measures in common bottlenose dolphins, Tursiops truncatus, has shown that size-based age-class assignments perform poorly when age-bin definitions are narrow (Cheney et al. 2022, Vivier et al. 2023).
+Recent work attempting to identify age-classes based on UAV-derived morphometric measures in common bottlenose dolphins, Tursiops truncatus, has shown that size-based age-class assignments perform poorly when age-bin definitions are narrow (Cheney et al. 2022, Vivier et al. 2023).
 This highlights the presence of individual variability in size at a given age, as well as the inherent difficulty of converting a continuous measure (TL) into a categorical one (age-class).
 But, when bins are wide enough, they perform well (with 2 – 3 age class bins having >72.5% individuals assigned within 2 years of actual age-class bins) (Vivier et al. 2023, 2025).
 Moreover, they found that size-based age classification was most accurate for individuals < 2 years old, which corresponds to the exponential phase of their growth curve, and less accurate for age classes corresponding to decreasing and stabilizing growth rates (Vivier et al. 2023).
 For sperm whales, the initial growth period (i.e., exponential growth phase) takes place between 0 – 7 years (4.1 – 7.6 m), which can be divided into calves and juveniles (Best et al. 1984).
 At this stage of development, the growth trajectories of males and females are expected to be nearly equivalent (Nishiwaki et al. 1963, Best et al. 1984).
 Additionally, males experience a ‘secondary growth spurt’ after attaining sexual maturity (>10 m), which would make adult males (10 – 13.7 m) reliably distinguishable from mature males (> 13.7 m).

-4.2 | Age classSexinferences
+4.2 | Sex inferences

 We found that, despite optimum parameter estimates being sensitive to measurement uncertainty (Figure 4), the overall shape of NRflipper – TL growth curves and the resulting posterior probability estimates of individuals being female were generally consistent with previous knowledge on sperm whale sexual dimorphism (Nishiwaki et al. 1963, Cranford 1999).
 Namely, all whales > 13 m—corresponding to the adult/mature male size range (Best et al. 1984)—had consistently low probabilities of being female; whereas whales with low NRflipper (<0.32) between 8.5 – 12 m—corresponding to the mature female size range—had a consistently high probability of being female (Best et al. 1984).
 Similarly, smaller individuals (<7.6 m) consistently had P(f) ~ 0.5, which is consistent with the expectation that sexual dimorphism in immature individuals, although present, is harder to detect (Nishiwaki et al. 1963).
 Hence, our methods allow for the majority of individuals within the traditional female-immature age-sex class to be reliably identified as adult/mature females.